Essenceia/essenceia.github.io/content/projects/Floating_dragon/notes.md

 ##### Sign of r in close path

-The close path allways performs a significant substraction, however the sign or the result is unknown.
-If it is negative, it needs to be negated to obtain a positive significand (changing the sign bit of the result).
-This change of sign is represented after the subtraction.
+Given the close path is our deeper compared to the far path I am looking for ways of improving it.

+Recall that we don't want to calculate $m_x - m_y$ but the absolute values $| m_x - m_y |$.

+Before this point the resulting sign or the significant subraction $m_x - m_y$ or ($m_y - m_x$ is unknown (we are judging based on the exponents until this point).

+Let's say we use the previous design and calculate $m_x - m_y$, if the result turns out to be negative, we then need to negate it, changing the sign in the process.
+This results in additional logic **after** the substraction to handle this case.

-A better latency is obtained by computing in parallel $m_x − m_y$ and $m_y − m_x$
-and selecting the one that is positive:
+An alternative approach, allowing for a better latency is obtained by computing in parallel $m_x − m_y$ and $m_y − m_x$ and selecting the one that is positive:
 ![Possible implementations of significand subtraction in the close path, source:Handbook for Floating-Point Arithmetic](sig_sub.png)